Spherical Coordinates from Persistent Cohomology: Numerical Results

 We conduct a similar experiment to the COIL problem by creating our own data set of images based on rotating an object in 3D.
 In Figure \ref{fig:bunny} we show the results of applying our algorithm to a data set consisting of 200, 128 by 128 pixel images of the Stanford Bunny \cite{pomerleau2012challenging} under random rotations.
 Although the barcode of the data set is irregular, by selecting the longest bar and using a large enough spring constant we are able to embed the images onto the sphere in a meaningful way and recover the approximate angle each photo was taken from.

 We also conduct a synthetic experiment inspired by applications of topological data analysis to neuroscience.
 It has long been known \cite{place_cells} that certain cells in the hippocampus, called place cells, have spatially localized receptive fields.
 In other words, they represent one's position during navigation by firing rapidly at specific locations in an environment, while maintaining low activity at all others.
-Analysis of such data using persistent (co)homology can recover the coarse geometry of the environment itself, e.g., determining if a rat was navigating a circular track, or an open field \cite{Clique_topology}.
+Analysis of such data using persistent (co)homology can recover the coarse geometry of the environment itself \cite{Clique_topology, decoding_neural}.
 Similarly, head direction as encoded by a product of circles can be recovered \cite{Finkelstein_three_dimensional_coding} from neural activity using persistence techniques.
 We model a variation of this idea: what if place cells were embedded not on, e.g., a circle as a rat runs around a circular track, but rather on a sphere?

 We begin by choosing 64 nearly-equally distributed points on the sphere using the Fibonacci lattice \cite{stanley1975fibonacci, wiki:Young_Fibonacci_lattice}.
 These points serve as sensors for a discrete random walk on the sphere.
 During the $i^{th}$ step a sensor $j$ measures the distance to a walk point $x_i$ as $S_j(x_i) = \exp{(-D(x_i, j))} + \mathcal{N}$ where $D(x_i,j)$ is the distance between $x_i$ and the $j^{th}$ sensor and $\mathcal{N}$ is random Gaussian noise.
 We simulate 25 discrete random walks of length 25 steps and geodesic step size $\delta=0.1$ on the sphere to generate a matrix $S=s_{ij}$.
 Then our goal is to use $S$ to recover the original coordinates of the sensors.
 Figure \ref{fig:sensors} shows the coordinate recovery for the cases with $\mathcal{N}$ having standard deviation $\sigma = 0,0.2,0.5$.
 From these experiments we conclude that our method is fairly robust to noise.
 We look forward to conducting similar experiments on real-word sensor data in future works.